nguyentimmy/Azure-Virtualization-Security/README.md

 ## Project Overview

 This project builds a secure, segmented cloud environment in Microsoft Azure to host a Red Team training range.
-The design follows a **ground-up security approach** — the network denies all traffic by default, and access is opened only where explicitly required, one rule at a time.
+The design follows a **ground-up security approach**.

-The environment centers on a **jump box** architecture: a single hardened entry point (the jump box) is the only machine reachable from the internet, and it uses a Dockerized **Ansible** container to provision and configure two internal web servers automatically.
-Those web servers have **no public IP** and are only reachable through the jump box, isolating them from direct internet exposure.
-The web servers run a **DVWA (Damn Vulnerable Web Application)** container as the intentional attack target for Red Team practice.

-Access control is enforced through a **Network Security Group (NSG)** with a default-deny rule, layered SSH allow-rules scoped to specific source IPs, and **SSH key-only authentication** (password auth disabled) across every VM.
-Finally, a **Load Balancer** distributes inbound web traffic across the two web servers, with the NSG configured to expose only port 80 to the internet.

-The result is a repeatable lab that demonstrates core cloud-security principles: network segmentation, least-privilege access, secure remote administration, infrastructure-as-code provisioning, and controlled exposure of services.

 ---